ENCCS/gpu-programming/content/8-multiple_gpu.rst

 In the hybrid MPI-OpenACC model, the concept is defined by combining the directive `host_data` together with the clause `use_device(list_array)`.
 This combination enables the access to the arrays listed in the clause `use_device(list_array)` from the host (see `here <https://www.openacc.org/sites/default/files/inline-images/Specification/OpenACC-3.2-final.pdf>`__).
 The list of arrays, which are already present in the GPU-device memory, are directly passed to an MPI routine without a need of a staging host-memory for copying the data.
 Note that for initially copying data to GPU, we use unstructured data blocks characterized by the directives `enter data` and `exit data`.
 The unstructured data has the advantage of allowing to allocate and deallocate arrays within a data region.

-To illustarte the concept of the GPU-awareness MPI, we show below two examples that make use of point-to-point and collective operations from OpenACC and OpenMP APIs.
+To illustrate the concept of the GPU-awareness MPI, we show below two examples that make use of point-to-point and collective operations from OpenACC and OpenMP APIs.
 In the first code example, the device pointer **f** is passed to the MPI functions `MPI_Send()` and `MP_Recv()`; and in the second one, the pointer **SumToT** is passed to the MPI function `MPI_Allreduce`.
 Here, the MPI operations `MPI_Send` and `MPI_Recv` as well as `MPI_Allreduce` are performed between a pair of GPUs without passing through the CPU-host memory.

 .. typealong:: Example: ``GPU-awareness: MPI_Send & MPI_Recv``